bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 # Lesson 1: Git fundamentals
 In this lesson we will cover:

-* History of Git and version control.
+* Description of version control and Git.
 * Basic terminal commands (bash).
 * Forking and cloning an existing Github.com repo.
 * Basic Git commands (status, add, commit, push).